 Note that the LG CX OLED has a much higher color accuracy before calibration, and this is partially due to the different color targets in testing between monitors and TVs.
 Color temperature is also different between this 48 inch model and the 55 inch TV we tested, but this can vary between units.

-The LG 48 CX OLED has an amazing color accuracy after calibration.
+The LG 48 CX OLED has fantastic color accuracy after calibration.
 Any remaining inaccuracies aren't visible without the aid of a colorimeter, and gamma follows the curve much better, except bright scenes are still slightly over-brightened.
-We measured this in the 'Expert (Dark Room)' Picture Mode with the input label set to 'PC'.
+We measured this in the 'Game' Picture Mode with the input label set to 'PC'.

 You can download our ICC profile calibration here.
 This is provided for reference only and shouldn't be used, as the calibration values vary per individual unit even for the same model due to manufacturing tolerances.